 Colic is a blanket definition for abdominal pain in horses.
-It can have many different triggers and is one of the most common causes of death in horses – just a few months ago, German dressage star Isabell Werth’s retired grand prix dressage horse, Warum Nicht, died after suffering from a bout of colic.
+It can have many different triggers and is one of the most common causes of death in horses – in 2015, for example, German dressage star Isabell Werth’s retired grand prix dressage horse, Warum Nicht, died after suffering from a bout of colic.
 But there are also remarkable recovery stories; horses bouncing back from life-threatening surgery against the odds to win again.

 Today, recovery is far more likely than it used to be, thanks to improvements in the way colic is diagnosed and treated.

 There are many different types of colic, which can be caused by a variety of factors:

 • Spasmodic colic: it occurs when the gut contracts painfully.
 One of the most common types of colic, it can happen when a horse is stressed or frustrated, as is thought to be the case with horses with vices, or when his diet changes dramatically.
 Worm damage — particularly a tapeworm infestation — can also cause the gut to spasm

 • Impaction colic: the result of a blockage, it often happens when the hindgut cannot cope with an overload of food passing through it